 Having finally been given official sanction the polytechnic operated both in-college and distance learning courses and provided access to text books, public lectures and touring exhibitions.

-Percy Johnson-Marshall ceased being the general secretary in November 1945 when he was repatriated.
+Percy Johnson-Marshall ceased being the general secretary in November 1945.
+He was repatriated in May 1946.
 Shortly afterwards SATO ceased to exist with the gradual repatriation of the organisation's active members.

 Sarah Higgins 11 November 2003

 - Armed Forces

 - Association for Planning and Regional Reconstruction (1940-1954)